 - 1. Prepare setting in advance (enough chairs that are an appropriate size). - 2.
-Introduce all in attendance.

-- 3. Orient parent/client/ family member to the purpose of the conference. - 4.
+Introduce all in attendance. - 3.
+Orient parent/client/ family member to the purpose of the conference. - 4.
 Briefly explain the therapy objectives for the semester. - 5.
 Describe the client's progress clearly in NON-TECHNICAL terms. - 6.
 Use graphs, charts of progress to illustrate and clarify results. - 7.
 Discuss recommendations in advance with your clinical faculty. - 8.
 Make appropriate and clear recommendations and integrate client/parent input. - 9.
 Provide opportunities for the client/parent/family member to ask questions. - 10.
-Handle questions responsibly and appropriately. - 11.
-Be prepared with a completed Treatment Enrollment Card (TEC) if continued treatment at the University of Vermont Eleanor M. Luse Center is recommended, either in the upcoming semester or any future semester. - 12.
+Handle questions responsibly and appropriately. - Be prepared with a completed Treatment Enrollment Card (TEC) if continued treatment at the University of Vermont Eleanor M. Luse Center is recommended, either in the upcoming semester or any future semester. - 12.
 Obtain preferred days/times for treatment in the upcoming semester if applicable and MARK on the TREATMENT ENROLLMENT CARD. - 13.
 Any new relevant information shared by the client/parent/family member needs to be documented in the session log and/or in a progress report. - 14.
-Log the conference details on the LOG SHEET inside the front of the client's main file.
+Log the conference details onto the LOG SHEET in Clinic Note.